 Hannah Sibiski represents businesses and individuals in their legal disputes in Texas state and federal courts.
-Her practice focuses on Texas-based energy companies, healthcare providers and financial services companies, and includes those and other companies from around the world who do work in Texas.
+Her practice focuses on energy companies, manufacturing companies, healthcare providers, and financial services companies.

-- In a contamination case for a pipeline company involving commercial property in Corpus Christi, Texas, developed an alternative strategy for closure that was approved by the Texas Railroad Commission and that led to settlement.
+- Pipeline company in a contamination case involving commercial property; developed an alternative strategy for closure that was approved by the Texas Railroad Commission that led to settlement.

-- Led a manufacturing company's defense in a multi-million dollar breach of contract and breach of warranty lawsuit to settlement, successfully managing significant risk from the extensive damages sought for the alleged defective welding of heavy-weight pressure vessels that were processing natural gas production from a platform in the Gulf of Mexico.
+- Manufacturing company in a multimillion dollar breach of contract and breach of warranty lawsuit; led litigation to settlement, successfully managing significant risk from the extensive damages sought for the alleged defective welding of heavy-weight pressure vessels that were processing natural gas production from an offshore platform.

 - US Court of Appeals for the Fifth Circuit